 It's time to be clear.
-Transparent pieces of furniture that you can see through, such as the iconic Philippe Starck Kartell Loulou Ghost chair shown above from Amazon, lead the eye further into the room and will instantly make it feel larger.
+Transparent pieces of furniture that you can see through, such as the iconic Philippe Starck Kartell Loulou Ghost chair available from Amazon, lead the eye further into the room and will instantly make it feel larger.

 By opting for a pedestal table you reduce the amount of table top supports by three, this means that there are less obstacles crowding your room and that you can squeeze more people around it.

 Occasional tables are useful, but when they are not needed you want to be able to tuck them away, so be sure to buy the nesting variety.

 Make sure that your stair parts are as open as is safely possible.
 Don't hide away your stairs, show that they are going somewhere.
 This will help to add depth to your home.